nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### Example

 ```
-> delete fruit
+delete fruit
-Found 2 cards with the query "fruit":
+Found 2 card(s) with query "fruit":
+[1]
-[1] Q: What is the best fruit?
+Q: What is the best fruit?
 A: Durian
+[2]
-[2] Q: What is the Japanese word for "fruit"?
+Q: What is the Japanese word for "fruit"?
 A: 果物
 Which one do you want to delete?
-> 2
+2
 Got it.
 Deleted the flashcard at index 2
 ```